A. J. Brown: Personal life

 Brown is a Christian.
 He has said, “I’m a Christian first, before anything.
 When I step out on the field, I want to say thank you for the blessing, for everything, because I don’t have to do this.
 I get to do this.
 So I always wear a cross.”

-Brown became engaged to long-time girlfriend Kelsey Riley in May 2025.
+On May 16, 2026, Brown married former college softball player Kelsey Riley.
 Their son was born in 2022.
 He has a daughter from a previous relationship.

-Brown developed a close friendship with teammate quarterback Jalen Hurts.
+Brown developed a close friendship with former teammate quarterback Jalen Hurts.
 Brown made Hurts the godfather of his daughter.
+Following the 2025 NFL season, Brown revealed that the two were no longer as close, but emphasized that there was no animosity between them.

 In 2021, Brown posted a video to social media detailing his struggles with depression and suicidal ideation during the 2020 NFL season and encouraging those with similar struggles to seek help.
 Brown stated that reaching out to fellow NFL player and college teammate Elijah Moore and receiving help allowed him to overcome his struggles.

 In 2022, Brown provided vocals on the Christmas album A Philly Special Christmas by The Philly Specials.

+In 2026, Brown was connected to 76ers star Jaylen Brown.
+Jaylen Brown revealed the two were second cousins during an interview.